Severe Thunderstorm Warning issued for Aurora, Davison, Douglas, Hutchinson by NWS - News Break

 Severe Thunderstorm Warning issued for Aurora, Davison, Douglas, Hutchinson by NWS

-Effective: 2021-06-23 19:36:00 MDT Expires: 2021-06-23 20:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Aurora; Davison; Douglas; Hutchinson The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Southern Davison County in southeastern South Dakota Southeastern Aurora County in south central South Dakota Northeastern Douglas County in south central South Dakota Northwestern Hutchinson County in southeastern South Dakota * Until 915 PM CDT. * At 835 PM CDT, a severe thunderstorm was located near Stickney, or 12 miles southeast of Plankinton, moving east at 25 mph.
+Effective: 2021-06-23 18:46:00 MDT Expires: 2021-06-23 19:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Aurora; Davison; Douglas; Hutchinson The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Southern Davison County in southeastern South Dakota Southeastern Aurora County in south central South Dakota Northeastern Douglas County in south central South Dakota Northwestern Hutchinson County in southeastern South Dakota * Until 830 PM CDT. * At 745 PM CDT, a severe thunderstorm was located 7 miles southeast of Stickney, or 15 miles southeast of Plankinton, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Trained weather spotters.
-Quarter size hail was reported south of Stickney.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Ethan and Dimock around 915 PM CDT.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Ethan and Dimock around 830 PM CDT.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov